Journal Entry: November 14, 2025

 ☀️ Conditions, The November Vibe, and the Warmth Factor

 The conditions were far from typical for mid-November.
-The air temperature soared to an astonishing $78^{\circ}\text{F}$!
+The air temperature soared to an astonishing 78 degrees Fahrenheit.
 This unseasonable warmth was a massive factor.
-While we had good, strong wind that created a nice chop and current, it was this heat that kept the water temperature elevated, preventing the fish from settling into their typical cold-weather lethargy.
+There was strong wind that created a nice chop and current, and it was the heat that kept the water temperature elevated.
+I think it kept the fish active on this day.

 ⚙️ The Winning Gear Setup